CB4: Soundtrack

 A soundtrack containing hip hop music was released on March 2, 1993, by MCA Records.
 It peaked at #41 on the Billboard 200 and #13 on the Top R&B/Hip-Hop Albums.

-In popular culture

-The quote from the movie "Boy, I'm three generations deep in gangsterdom.
-Three generations." was used in the Chris Rock tracks "Champagne" and "I Loved the Show" from his 1997 album Roll with the New.

 Reception

 The movie had a mixed reception from critics.
 Los Angeles Times wrote that despite CB4 having been "one of the more adventurous of the recent African-American comedies, it still gets bogged down in those movie-movie formulas, those phony recipes for success."
 The New York Times Janet Maslin wrote that the film "promises sharper satire than it actually delivers.
 Pandering a shade too avidly to the real rap audience, the film sometimes tries to use the same sexist, mean-spirited ethos it makes fun of."

 The movie currently holds a rating of 52% "Rotten" rating on Rotten Tomatoes, based on 27 reviews.

 Box office

 The film ranked No. 1 at the box office in its opening weekend, with sales totaling $6,116,000 across 1,205 theaters.
 At the end of its domestic run it had grossed a total of $17,953,778.
 Chris Rock stated that the film's budget was $6 million.